Gabbe64/foreign_cluster_connector/README.md

 - **On Create**: establishes a direct Liqo tunnel between two specified leaf clusters.
 - **On Delete**: gracefully tears down only that tunnel, preserving all other Liqo network configurations.

-**Note:** Must run inside the central Liqo control-plane.
-Requires Liqo components on all participating clusters.

 ---